-Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services, and supplies (continued) 20% coinsurance for Medicare-covered insulin pump and supplies.
-Continuous blood glucose monitors 15% at retail pharmacy and 20% at DME vendor.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services, and supplies (continued) 0% coinsurance for lancets, lancet devices and control solutions. \$0 copay for Medicare- covered diabetic self- management training.
+20% coinsurance for Medicare-covered diabetic shoes and inserts.
+20% coinsurance for Medicare-covered insulin pump and supplies.
+Continuous blood glucose monitors 15% coinsurance at retail pharmacy and 20% coinsurance at DME vendor.
+Preferred CGMs are Dexcom G6 and Dexcom G7, all other CGMs are subject to step therapy.
 All other DME is 20% coinsurance.
-Preferred continuous blood glucose monitors are Dexcom and FreeStyle Libre, all other CGMs are excluded.
 Prior authorization required.
-Durable medical equipment (DME) and related supplies In-Network: (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-20% coinsurance for each Medicare-covered item.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Durable medical equipment (DME) and related supplies In-Network: (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+20% coinsurance for each Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Medicare-covered item.

-Durable medical equipment (DME) and related supplies (continued)

-With this Evidence of Coverage document, we sent you KelseyCare Advantage Platinum's list of DME.
-The list tells you the brands and manufacturers of DME that we will cover.
-This most recent list of brands, manufacturers, and suppliers is also available on our website at www.kelseycareadvantage.com.

-Generally, KelseyCare Advantage Platinum covers any DME covered by Original Medicare from the brands and manufacturers on this list.
-We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to KelseyCare Advantage Platinum and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
-During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
-(If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
+What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies Your cost sharing for (continued) Medicare oxygen equipment coverage With this Evidence of Coverage document, we sent you is 20% coinsurance in-KelseyCare Advantage Classic's list of DME.
+The list tells you network, every month. the brands and manufacturers of DME that we will cover.
+This most recent list of brands, manufacturers, and suppliers is also Your cost sharing will not available on our website at www.KelseyCareAdvantage.com. change after being enrolled Generally, KelseyCare Advantage Classic covers any DME for 36 months. covered by Original Medicare from the brands and manufacturers on this list.
+We will not cover other brands and If prior to enrolling in manufacturers unless your doctor or other provider tells us that KelseyCare Advantage the brand is appropriate for your medical needs.
+However, if you Classic you had made 36 are new to KelseyCare Advantage Classic and are using a brand months of rental payment of DME that is not on our list, we will continue to cover this for oxygen equipment